 A legendary link

 While there are no other bingo calls obviously inspired by famous names or culture from Ireland, one which might catch the eye is number 55 – also known as ‘Snakes Alive’.
 Snakes of course have an interesting link to Ireland, considering it is said that the country’s patron saint St Patrick apparently banished every single one of them from the country many centuries ago.
 Why?
 Because they attacked him during a 40-day fast.
-Debate may rage on amongst experts as to whether Ireland has ever been home to snakes, but the creatures at least get a namecheck every now-and-again when people across the country are enjoying a game of bingo.
+Debate may rage on amongst experts as to whether Ireland has ever been home to snakes, but the creatures at least get a namecheck every now-and-again when people across the country are playing a game of bingo.

-Get lucky with Irish bingo today
+Play Irish bingo today